drupalprojects/search_api/README.txt

 form at the bottom of the page.
 For instance, you might want to index the author's username to the indexed data of a node, and you need to add the "Body" entity to the node when you want to index the actual text it contains.

+- Index workflow
+  (Configuration > Search API > [Index name] > Workflow)

+This page lets you customize how the created index works, and what metadata will be available, by selecting data alterations and processors (see the glossary for further explanations).
+Data alterations usually only add one or more fields to the entity and their order is mostly irrelevant.
+The order of processors, however, often is important.
+Read the processors' descriptions or consult their documentation for determining how to use them most effectively.

 - Index status
   (Configuration > Search API > [Index name] > Status)